ibm-cloud-architecture/refarch-data-ai-analytics/docs/methodology/README.md

 # Methodology

-!
-UNDERCONSTRUCTION
+!!! warning
+        UNDER CONSTRUCTION

+!!! abstract
+    In this section we are introducing the different elements of the software life cycles, particular to the development of intelligent applications that leverage data, machine learned models, analytics and cloud native microservices.

 ## Integrating data - devops and AI analytics methodologies

-In this section we are introducing the different elements of the software life cycles, particular to the development of intelligent applications that leverage data, machine learned models, analytics and cloud native microservices.
 Most organizations need to manage software lifecycles.
 The key tenets listed above imply the need for a separate lifecycle for data, because the outcome or deliverable for any of the key tenets should not be considered static and immutable.
 Like data, you can think of analytics as having its own lifecycle independent from the software lifecycle and the data lifecycle, although they are all complementary.

 To help achieve digital transformation, your organization should integrate three development lifecycles: